viniciusteixeiradias/semantic-release/README.md

 - fix: abcd (Finish PR without fix and clear body, no squash) #feature/abcd // This has generated version but shouldnt
 - fix: abcde (Finish PR without fix but with squash) #feature/abcde // Didnt call Action but should
 - fix: abcdef (Finish PR with fix and squash) #feature/abcdef // Didnt call Action but should
-- fix: abcdefg (Finish PR with fix, squash and customize squash message) #feature/abcdefg
+- fix: abcdefg (Finish PR with fix, squash and customize squash message) #feature/abcdefg // Works fine
+- fix: abcdefg2 (Same, but change the default commit message for squash merging)